 According to the mail sent to Abraham, the processing of his DS-260 form had been completed by KCC.
 But in order to continue processing his case, (and in addition to information included in the DS-260 form previously submitted), it was required of him to mail scanned copies of the following documents in JPEG or PDF format to KCC.
 And as usual, there were a number of regulations to follow: rules regarding the maximum size of the file(s), the email address it had to be sent to, the language of the documents, etc.

 This is the first year that such a request has been made by KCC.
-In the past, selectees were only required to fill in the DS-260 form to be contacted for interview.
+In the past, selectees were only required to fill out the DS-260 form to be scheduled for interview.
 It was usually at the interview that they were asked to present copies of relevant documents.
-But 2019 has seen a change in the procedure.
+But Fiscal Year 2019 has seen a change in the procedure.
 A new step has been introduced between the filling of the DS-260 form and the receiving of the NL2.

 The documents requested in this new step include: